Notable Quotes

 There is nothing intelligent to say about a massacre.
 Everybody is supposed to be dead, to never say anything or want anything ever again.
 Everything is supposed to be very quiet after a massacre, and it always is, except for the birds.

-KURT VONNEGUT, JR., Slaughterhouse-Five
+KURT VONNEGUT, Slaughterhouse-Five

 Peculiar travel suggestions are dancing lessons from God.